Chorus sets the stage for the actions that are to take place between England and France.

 Act 3, Scene 6 Setting: The English camp at Picardy

-Fluellen arrives to tell Gower that the bridge under English control is being guarded valiantly by Exeter and Pistol, both of whom he has high esteem of.
+Fluellen arrives to tell Gower that the bridge under English control is being guarded valiantly by Exeter and Pistol, both of whom he holds in high esteem.
 No sooner does Gower say he does not know Pistol than he arrives.
 Pistol informs Fluellen that Bardolph has stolen a pax from a church and is sentenced to be executed for his crime under orders from Exeter.
 He asks if Fluellen can put in a good word with the king to stop the execution, but Fluellen says he deserves the sentence and would feel his own brother would deserve the same.
 Pistol curses Fluellen and departs.
 Gower then informs Fluellen that Pistol is nothing but a knave who comes to the wars occasionally to brag about his grand achievements, which there are none of to speak truthfully of, back in the taverns of London.
 Fluellen says if these accusations are really true, he will find out for himself.
 At this point, Henry and his army arrive and inquire about the bridge and the number of soldiers lost.
-Fluellen replies that the bridge is being guarded by the honorable Exeter and the only soldier about to be lost was Bardolph, for robbing a church.
-The king agrees with the death sentence and says the French people should be treated with respect and nothing should be stolen.
-Montjoy the French herald arrives and delivers a message from the French king: The French could have fought at Harfleur but thought it best to bide their time.
+Fluellen replies that the bridge is being guarded by the honorable Exeter, and the only soldier about to be lost is Bardolph, for robbing a church.
+The king agrees with the death sentence, and says the French people should be treated with respect and nothing should be stolen.
+Montjoy, the French herald, arrives and delivers a message from the French king: The French could have fought at Harfleur but thought it best to bide their time.
 They are well aware of the poor state of the English army and are willing to show mercy if Henry offers up a ransom that covers the losses the French have already suffered in the war.
-In reply, Henry says that he will give no ransom and, although his army is in poor shape, they will fight the French until the very end anyway.
-He then sends Montjoy away with this message and the troops prepare to sleep for the night.
+In reply, Henry says that he will give no ransom, and although his army is in poor shape, they will fight the French until the very end anyway.
+He then sends Montjoy away with this message, and the troops prepare to sleep for the night.